akostrik/stage_telegram_python/README.md

 # Internship Master II, Sorbonne University (Paris)
 An Internship of 5 months, from the 3 April 2023 to the 12 September 2023

-## The goal of the application
+## The missions of the internship
-Real time verification of Telegram messages veracity by two methods:
+1) Real time verification of Telegram messages veracity by two methods:

-1) Looking for the marks of the propaganda in every separate message via OpenAI
+- Looking for the marks of the propaganda in every separate message via OpenAI

-2) Comparison of the information diffused by several channels via OpenAI in order to detect similar channels
+- Comparison of the information diffused by several channels via OpenAI in order to detect similar channels

-3) Constant improvement of the results by the mean of attaching of examples corriged by a user to OpenAI requests
+2) Constant improvement of the results by the mean of attaching of examples corriged by a user to OpenAI requests

 ## The scheme of the appication (except Learning service)
 ![Capture d’écran de 2023-10-10 02-29-35](https://github.com/akostrik/stage_telegram/assets/22834202/6580b630-1f8b-4432-9a0b-d65f3901cbcf)